Caesarea Philippi was a Roman city by Mount Hermon. And since Jesus visited it, it has become an important Christian pilgrimage destination.

-As you can see, according to the gospels, in Caesarea Philippi, Peter declared that Jesus is the Messiah.
+As you can see, according to the gospels, in Caesarea Philippi, Peter declared that Jesus was the Messiah.
 But this is not the only thing that happened.
 In response, Jesus renamed Simon to Peter.
 Peter, the Greek word for rock, is the rock upon which the church will be built.
-He put Peter in charge and gave him the keys of heaven.
+He put Peter in charge and gave him the keys to heaven.
 Moreover, the gates of Hades, the pagan beliefs, will not win.

 And now, let’s visit Banias (Hermon Stream Nature Reserve).
 As I mentioned above, you should park by the Banias Springs entrance.

 When you enter the Banias springs area, you will see the springs and the cliffs.

 We will follow the trail to points of interest #3 (on the map of this national park) – The Temple of Pan.